Blood Monkey

 Blood Monkey is a 2007 American direct-to-video natural horror film produced by RHI Entertainment and directed by Robert Young.
-It aired on various video on demand channels, before officially premiering in the United States on the Syfy Channel on January 7, 2008.
-Filmed in Thailand, it is the first film in the Maneater Series produced under an agreement with Syfy.
+It aired on various video on demand channels, before officially premiering in the United States on the Syfy Channel (called Sci-Fi channel at the time it premiered) on January 27, 2008.
+Filmed in Thailand, it is the first film in the Maneater film series produced under an agreement with Syfy.

 The film followed a group of six students studying primates in Asia under the demented Professor Hamilton who find themselves under attack from bloodthirsty primates in the jungle.

 Reviewers panned the film, criticizing the acting, dialogue, plot, low-quality special effects, and the lack of appearances by the titular monster, the monkeys.
 They also questioned the appearance of F. Murray Abraham in the film, though note that his performance was its only positive aspect.

 Plot

-Anthropological professor Conrad Hamilton attempts to study a new species of primate, possibly the missing link between humanity and the great ape, found in a hidden valley deep within the jungles of Thailand.
-Hamilton's initial research team tries to capture one of these new (and very large) primates, but they are all killed.
-Hamilton and his assistant Chenne, who survive because they are away from the campsite, scour the area looking for clues and the remains of their team.
+Anthropological professor Conrad Hamilton attempts to study a new species of primate in Thailand; looking for the missing link between humanity and the great ape.
+His team dies trying to catch one for study.
+Hamilton and his assistant Chenne are the only survivors.

-Meanwhile, another research team is inbound: a crew of college anthropology students with no idea what is in store.
-The students, Seth, Amy, Greg, Sydney, Josh, and Dani, are flown into a remote region of the African jungle and picked up by a guide who drives them deeper into the bush.
-He drops them off in a panic at the edge of the trail/road, which leads further into the foliage, claiming "bad things" are in there and will not go further.
-He heads back the way he came, leaving the students to march forth into the unknown.
-They walk until they reach the trail's end and set up camp.
-As evening sets in, noises from the jungle raise suspicion until a pair of glowing green eyes can be seen close by, watching.
-Before the unknown creature attacks, Chenne arrives with a flare that scares off the unseen menace.
+Meanwhile, college anthropology students are flown into a remote region of the Asian jungle and picked up by a guide.
+He drops them off at the edge of a road, but refuses to go further, as "bad things" are in there.
+After reaching the trail's end, the students set up camp.
+At night, the creature attacks, but Chenne appears and scares it off with a flare.

-Chenne escorts the students to the relative safety of Professor Hamilton's camp, and the following day they meet the obsessed man and somewhat learn of his mission and purpose.
-Hamilton professes dream findings in an uncharted valley deep within the jungle and their potential for career-launching documentation.
-He has Chenne confiscate their mobile phones and hand out information bracelets for each member containing their emergency contact info.
-Then he leads the slightly unwilling team to the valley entrance.
-After a pep talk, Hamilton convinces the students to continue and rappel down the cliffside and into the valley, injuring Josh in the process.
+Chenne escorts the students to Hamilton's camp.
+The following day, Hamilton mentions an uncharted valley within the jungle and its potential for career-launching documentation.
+He has Chenne confiscate the students' mobile phones and hand out information bracelets for each member containing their emergency contact info.
+Then, he leads the team to the valley entrance.
+The group rappels down the cliffside and into the valley, injuring Josh in the process.